-In July 2024, we announced a partnership with Mission Therapeutics and the Michael J. Fox Foundation for Parkinson's Research to fund the next stage of this research - investigating the safety and benefits of the potential drug in people with Parkinson's.
+In 2024, we announced a partnership with Mission Therapeutics and the Michael J. Fox Foundation for Parkinson's Research to fund the next stage of this research - investigating the safety and benefits of the potential drug in people with Parkinson's.
+The trial plans to recruit people with Parkinson's to take part in an early phase clinical trial currently being planned across multiple sites in the UK and other European countries.